jy-gh/RecentFiles/README.md

                         changed within 1h, 2d, 5min, etc.; the default is 7d
   -d DIR, --dir DIR     directory to start search from; the default is the current directory --fd-command FD_COMMAND
-                        path to the fd(1) command; the default is /opt/local/bin/fd -H, --hidden          show hidden files; the default is not to show hidden files -i IGNORE_FILE, --ignore-file IGNORE_FILE
+                        path to the fd(1) command if not specified in $PATH -H, --hidden          show hidden files; the default is not to show hidden files -i IGNORE_FILE, --ignore-file IGNORE_FILE
                         path to the Git-format ignore file for search exclusions, optional